 If the website then fails to provide the visitors with a smooth experience where they can easily move from one page to the other, no one will want to visit it again.
 You will also have to focus on the usefulness of your menu.
 If you are considering shrinking a menu, it will have its own downsides and you will have to consider alternatives.

 Every website is created using a theme.
-You opt for themes by visiting various websites that specialize in the ‘theme-making’ department and select the one that you like the most.
-However, it is not only about you liking the theme.
+You opt for themes by visiting various websites that specialize in the ‘theme-making’ department and selecting the one that you like the most.
+However, it is not only about you like the theme.
 It is much more than that.

 Keep in mind the touch devices when you choose a theme.
 Because they are all the rage these days.
 Whether it be laptops or smartphones, touch screens do not fail to impress.
 When I say that you should keep the touch devices in mind, I am talking about the elements of your website being easy enough to use from the touch perspective as well.